Sirrah/kotlin-intro/README.md

 Steps for conversion:
 1. Apply automatic conversion
-2. Commit to Git
+2. Commit to Git with "Extra commit for .java > .kt renames" enabled
 3. Manual cleanup
-4. Commit to Git
-5. Profit